sqonk/phext-datakit/README.md

     This method will throw an exception if an error is encountered at any point in the process.
 */
 static public function csv_file(?callable $callback, string $filePath, bool $headersAreFirstRow, $customHeaders = null, int $skipRows = 0);

 /*
+    Import a CSV from a local file on disk or a URL and yield one row at a time as a generator to an outer loop.

+    Each yielded row is an array of the values retrieved from the current row in the CSV.
+When the first row is indicated as containing the column headers then the supplied array will be indexed with the column headers as the keys.

+    In the cases were the CSV has no column headers then the supplied array will be in simple sequential order.

+    @param $filePath                Path or URL to the file.
+    @param $headersAreFirstRow      TRUE or FALSE, where are not the first row contains headers.
+    @param $customHeaders           If the headers are not in the first row then you may optionally pass in an array of headers to be used in place.
+    @param $skipRows                Skip over a specified number of rows at the start.
+Defaults to 0.

+    This method will throw an exception if an error is encountered at any point in the process.
+*/
+static public function yield_csv(string $filePath, bool $headersAreFirstRow, ?array $customHeaders = null, int $skipRows = 0)

+/*
     Split a string of raw data down into rows and columns.